 Dirt or mud accumulation can be the most frustrating, as common household drain cleaners can't chemically react to dissolve dirt and flush it away.
 As the dirt gets compacted and saturated with water, it can turn to tough and almost cement-like mud.
 Fortunately, a drain snake is effective tool for unclogging a drain blocked with mud or dirt.

 First, determine whether a manual snake, electric snake or one powered by a hand-held electric drill best suits your needs.
 Generally, the more severe a clog, the better off you are with a powered model.
 Look into renting a drain snake if you don't want to purchase one for infrequent use.

 Clear the work area of all obstructions to make it easier to move around and maneuver the drain snake.
 Protect valuables from getting damaged or broken, or from getting splashed with anything that might come out of the drain.

 Place towels nearby to clean up any water or debris.
 If unclogging a floor drain, form a protective dam with towels to keep water and debris close by.
 Attach the power drill to the the drain snake if you're using that design.

-Remove the drain strainer or grate to access the drain.
-Put on rubber gloves and feed the snake into the drain.
+Remove the drain strainer or grate to access the outside drain clogged with dirt.
+Put on leather gloves for this task, as thin rubber gloves are dangerous as they can get caught in the coils and tighten around your hand.
+Feed the snake into the drain.
 Rotate the head by hand if using a manual drain snake, or turn on the electric snake or power drill.